 Gosaukamm is the namesake mountain of the breathtaking Gosaukamm range in the Austrian Alps.
 At 2,995 meters (9,823 ft), it is the highest peak in the range.

-The region is home to stunning lakes, such as the Traunsee, Grundlsee, and Wolfgangsee.
+The region is home to stunning lakes like the Traunsee, Grundlsee, and Wolfgangsee.
 And it’s a great winter sports destination, with places like Bad Aussee and Zwettl offering world-class skiing resorts.

 16. The looming Vorarlberg Mountains